DavidMertz/RegEx_Puzzles/book.md

 Let's say the hypothetical group was number 7.
-In that case, a negative lookahead assertion like `(?! \7{2,} )` would state precisely that no contiguous number of '@' symbols whose count is a multiple of the number in the prior match group occur later in the string.
+In that case, a negative lookahead assertion like `(?! \7{2,} )` would state precisely that no contiguous numbers of '@' symbols, whose count is a multiple of the number in the prior match group, occur later in the string.
 That sounds a lot like what the Sieve does.

 Negative lookahead is indeed a powerful and useful technique.
-In fact, you could perfectly well implement a partial sieve to exclude all the multiples of the first N primes from occuring in a candidate string.
+In fact, you could perfectly well implement a partial sieve to exclude all the multiples of the first N primes from occurring in a candidate string.
 The problem is that regular expressions can only have a finite number of match groups by definition.
 That is, regular expressions are a way of expressing *finite state* machines.
 The exact maximum number of groups